nyorain/lmm/README.md

 ---

-This was originally developed for [vil](https://github.com/nyorain/vil), where we need this for command hierachy matching, associating commands between different frames and submissions.
+This was originally developed for [vil](https://github.com/nyorain/vil), where we need this for command hierarchy matching, associating commands between different frames and submissions.
-Due to the hierachical nature of our matching (and the way applications usually submit very similar workloads in each frame), we are interested in making the case of similar sequences fast.
+Due to the hierarchical nature of our matching (and the way applications usually submit very similar workloads in each frame), we are interested in making the case of similar sequences fast.